First Time User? Enroll now.

 Treatment options have not been defined.
 Treatment may include surgery or observation followed by surgery when the tumor is large.

 In tumors with evidence of mTORC1 activation and TSC loss, including lymphangioleiomyomatosis and angiomyolipoma, clinical activity using mTOR inhibitors, such as sirolimus, has been well documented.
 Similarly, three adult patients with PEComas responded to sirolimus.

-From 1972 to 2006, patients with undifferentiated soft tissue sarcoma were eligible for participation in rhabdomyosarcoma trials coordinated by the Intergroup Rhabdomyosarcoma Study Group and the COG.
+From 1972 to 2006, patients with undifferentiated soft tissue sarcoma were eligible for participation in rhabdomyosarcoma trials coordinated by the IRS group and the COG.
 The rationale was the observation that patients with undifferentiated soft tissue sarcoma had sites of disease and outcomes that were similar to those in patients with alveolar rhabdomyosarcoma.
 Therapeutic trials for adults with soft tissue sarcoma include patients with undifferentiated soft tissue sarcoma and other histologies, which are treated similarly, using ifosfamide and doxorubicin, and sometimes with other chemotherapy agents, surgery, and radiation therapy.

 In a report of 32 patients with undifferentiated soft tissue sarcomas who were enrolled on the ARST0332 (NCT00346164) trial, the median age at enrollment was 13.6 years, and two-thirds of the patients were male.
 The most common primary sites were the paraspinal region and extremities.
 Five patients presented with metastatic disease.

 Undifferentiated pleomorphic sarcoma/malignant fibrous histiocytoma (high-grade)